qase-tms/pytest-demo/README.md

 ---

-## How It Works
+## How it fits into your test flow

-The qase-pytest reporter acts as a bridge between pytest and Qase.
-It listens to pytest’s test runner, captures each test result along with relevant metadata, and then uses the Qase API to send this information to your project.
+No changes are required to how tests are written or executed in your test suite.
+The reporter hooks into pytest, capturing results and sending them to Qase.
+CI pipelines or local test commands will continue to operate as-is.

 ---

 ## Advanced Configuration

-Along with the essentials like the API token and project code, there are other options and variables that can be configured.
+Beyond the basics like the API token, project code and reporter mode, there are other reporter variables that can be configured to fine tune how and where results are reported.

 For example, results can be sent to a **specific test run** using the `QASE_TESTOPS_RUN_ID` environment variable.
 Alternatively, if you have a configuration file, you can specify the run details: